M7OCM/890/README.md

 Plan. v2.0.0 will (for the time being) only be updated to fix bugs/improvements to the current version.
 I see this project as, on the whole, a finshed demonstration of a much improved firmware, containing the best features (IMO), currently developed to date of release.

-The firmware is community based and by numerous developers.
+The firmware is community based and written by numerous developers.
 For a full feature list please visit OEFWCOM.
-Numerous enhancements: an extended menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, presets, quick access keys, 8 scan lists and full colour spectrum to name a few.

 OEFWCOM projects that are in development include s-meter and squelch threshold revisions plus enhanced AM register correction to further improve that area.
 All of this is being done by enthusiasts, in their own time and for no financial gain.
 Testers are encouraged to provide feedback to the developers, without it, progess and implementation is unlikely to happen.
 So please get involved.